dhansel/Altair8800-IOBus/08-timekeeping/README.md

 This also has the advantage of not needing to program an ATMega or similar in order to make the card.
 The downside is a larger chip count to build it.

-It is possible to connect a DS1302 to the AltairDuino via the parallel input/output card but reading and writing the time is tedious and slow (in BASIC).
+It is possible to connect a DS1302 to the Altair via the parallel input/output card but reading and writing the time is tedious and slow (in BASIC).
 It will also occupy both the input and output ports of the parallel card.